Quasi-spherical metrics and the static Minkowski inequality: Introduction

+so that the curvature term is eliminated.
+The lesson is that a weight function $f$ with $D^2 f -(\Delta_g f)g$ sufficiently positive can be used to handle the curvature term.
+It turns out $f = r^{-l}$ works for the asymptotically flat manifolds under consideration.
+The vector field $X = r \frac{\pl}{\pl r}$ is only approximately conformal Killing and the error results in a small amount of $|A|$ so that we end up using $f \langle X,\nu \rangle^2 H$ to gain enough positivity.
+Following \cite{HI2}, we estimate the sup-norm of $u = f^{-1} \langle X,\nu \rangle^{-2} H^{-1}$ to show that $H$ stays positive and the regularity follows.

+The smooth flow surfaces $\Sigma_{t}$ of IMCF are totally umbilical whenever $\Sigma$ achieves equality in \eqref{Minkowski_static}.
+In Section 3, we show that the blow-down lemma from \cite{HI} also implies that these $\Sigma_{t}$ are each intrinsically round.
+Furthermore, the foliation by smooth IMCF outside of a compact set gives us an optimal gauge to express the ambient metric in, and after a change of variable the metric takes the form \eqref{quasi-spherical}.

-Next, we give the idea of the proof of Theorem \ref{main} in 3 dimensions.
-The special form of the metric makes it feasible to study the static equations using spherical harmonics (see the end of Section 2 for the definition). {\it Assume} $u$ and $V$ admit a power series expansion in $\frac{1}{r}$:
+Next, we give the idea of the proof of Theorem \ref{main} in 3-dimension.
+The special form of the metric makes it feasible to study the static equations using spherical harmonics (Definition \ref{spherical harmonics}). {\it Assume} $u$ and $V$ admit a power series expansion in $\frac{1}{r}$:

 where $m \in \R$ and $u^{(-k)}, V^{(-k)}$ are functions on $S^2$.
 Let $\na$ and $\Delta$ denote the Levi-Civita connection and Laplacian with respect to $g_{S^2}$.
 The zero scalar curvature equation of $g$ depends only on $u$.
 Expanding it order by order, we see that $u^{(-2)}, u^{(-3)}$ are in $\mathcal{H}_{\ell\le 1}$ and